Is Mallorca in Spring Worth It? Here’s Everything You Need to Know

 Tips for Planning Your Mallorca Trip in Spring

-When planning a trip to Mallorca in spring just remember to pack with both warm and cool conditions in mind (think layers).
+When planning a trip to Mallorca in April just remember to pack with both warm and cool conditions in mind (think layers).

-Consider renting a car for your trip and this will make it much easier to explore every corner of the island, remote villages, and the Serra de Tramuntana mountains.
-If you’re on a budget, no problem!
-You can also use the island’s public transportation called TIB, or Transports de les Iles Balears.
-It operates a network of bus routes that services major towns, cities and popular tourist destinations across the island.
-Follow the link above for routes and up to date schedules.
+Consider renting a car for your trip and this will make it much easier to explore every corner of the island, remote villages, and the Serra de Tramuntan mountains.
+If you’re on a budget, no problem.
+You can also use the island’s public transportation which connects most major towns and cities.

-Consider downloading a language app to your cellphone to help with communication.
-Most places will have English menus and often staff will understand a little English, but there is no reason that you can’t try to meet the locals halfway.
-This may be especially true in smaller towns.
+Consider loading a language app on your cellphone to help with communication.
+Most places will have English menus and often staff will understand a little English, but there is no reason that you can’t try to meet them halfway, especially in smaller towns.
 It’s also a great way to have a more immersive island experience (be a spectator or be a participant?).

 When planning dates, check out event calendars for Mallorca and consider visiting specific events and festivals during your stay.
 Booking in advance for certain events is also not a bad idea.